scottish-government-design-system/designsystem.gov.scot/components/character-count/index.md

 A percentage threshold can be set at which the character count will be shown.

-In this example the character count will show after 75 percent of the maximum has been used (320 characters out of 400).
-Continue typing in the textarea to make the message appear.
+In this example the character count will show after 80 percent of the maximum has been used (240 characters out of 300).
+Remove some characters from the textarea to make the message disappear.

 {% include example-frame.html name="threshold" %}